-The Davis campus has implemented the "UC Davis WarnMe" system to send mass messages to students, faculty, and staff during emergencies.
-The system provides students, faculty, and staff with timely information and instructions during emergencies or other urgent situations that may directly affect their well-being.
-In an emergency, the UC Davis Police Chief, Fire Chief, Director of Strategic Communication, Director of Emergency Management and Mission Continuity, or their designees are authorized to activate the WarnMe system and determine the content of the message.
+Both the Davis and Sacramento campuses use the WarnMe system to alert students, faculty, and staff of emergency or other urgent situations that may affect well-being.

+In an emergency on the Davis campus, the UC Davis Police Chief, Fire Chief, Director of Strategic Communications, Director of Emergency Management and Mission Continuity, or their designees are authorized to activate the WarnMe system and determine the content of the message.
 When possible and consistent with campus policy, they will consult with Strategic Communications regarding the content of the message before distribution.